(A) Purpose

 (a) Basic principles of tenure

-(i) The conferral of tenure is a commitment of the
+(i) The conferral of tenure is a commitment of the resources of a

-quality, and diverse faculty.
-The conferral of tenure necessitates an
+faculty.
+The conferral of tenure necessitates an assessment of university and

-assessment of university and college needs and resources.
-The university will
+college needs and resources.
+The university will consider documented evidence

-academic/public/professional/clinical service; and demonstrated professional
+scholarly activities, and academic/public/professional/clinical service; and

-dedication and outstanding ability necessary to substantiate the potential for
+demonstrated professional dedication and outstanding ability necessary to

-future contributions justifying the degree of permanence afforded by the award
+substantiate the potential for future contributions justifying the degree of

-(ii) Tenure may be awarded only to a full-time, salaried
+(ii) Tenure may be awarded only to a full-time, salaried candidate

-offer or an amendment thereto.
+or an amendment thereto.

 (iii) Tenure is a privilege not a right.

-(iv) Tenure shall not be awarded unless, after rigorous
+(iv) Tenure shall not be awarded unless, after rigorous review,

-procedural error on the part of the college or university.
+on the part of the college or university.

-(v) A candidate for promotion must first have been awarded
+(v) A candidate for promotion must first have been awarded tenure

-tenure or must seek tenure at the time he/she seeks promotion.
+or must seek tenure at the time he/she seeks promotion.

-(vi) If tenure is not awarded, a candidate shall be given a
+(vi) If tenure is not awarded, a candidate shall be given a notice

-notice of non-reappointment as defined herein.
+of non-reappointment as defined herein.

 (b) Tenure track